Kyle Whittingham: 2021

-With a 38–7 victory over third-ranked Oregon, Whittingham became the winningest coach in University of Utah football program history with 142 victories.
-His total eclipsed that of legendary coach Ike Armstrong, who amassed 141 wins from 1925 to 1949.
+The Utes started off the 2021 season with a 4–3 start before reeling off a five game-winning streak to close out the regular season.
+In that stretch was a 38–7 victory over third-ranked Oregon, where Whittingham became the winningest coach in University of Utah football program history with 142 victories.
+His total eclipsed that of coach Ike Armstrong, who amassed 141 wins from 1925 to 1949.
+With their 9–3 record, Utah qualified for the Pac-12 Championship Game, a rematch against Oregon.
+In the game, Utah defeated Oregon 38–10.
+The Utes qualified for the Rose Bowl, where they lost 48–45 to Ohio State.